![]() |

 What happens when you layer roasted fresh veggies, salsa verde, corn tortillas and spinach with a little cheese?
 For the poetic, call it pure deliciousness.
 For the technical, call it de-constructed enchiladas.
-Either way, you'll be happy to call it for "dinner", one for now, another for the freezer.
+Either way, you'll be happy to call it for "dinner", half for now, half for the freezer.

+Real Food, Fresh & Family-Tested.
 Great for Meal Prep, One Casserole for Dinner, One for the Freezer.
+Healthy Comfort Food.
 Vegetarian & Easily Converted to Vegan.
-Healthy Comfort Food.
 Weight Watchers Friendly.
 Naturally Gluten Free.

 Here's a Quibble With Vegetable Recipes